kluchey/OMG/pages/MTH1W___0.md

 			- Why do we need to have the same value for our denominators before we add fractions?
 - # Lessons in Unit 0 #.v-self-border
   id:: 683a70f9-ca80-429d-843b-8143c333d865
 	- This is just the start of the robot's training.
-You still need to teach it to move around 🦿 and then you have also decided it should learn to do some tasks 🦾 around your home to make your life easier. #.v-border-children
+You still need to teach it to move around 🦿 and then you have also decided it should learn to do some tasks 🦾 around your home to make your life easier.
 		- Lesson:  [How do I navigate?]([[MTH1W/0/1 Coordinates]]) logseq.order-list-type:: number
 		- Practice:  Writing clear instructions